Canman2828/Canman2828/README.md

 ## About Me

 Hi!
 I'm **Canady Mitchem**, A Computer Engineering Student at the University of Missouri, Vice President of MUVR and Vr Developer.
-I also enjoy building full‑stack applications.
 My passion for technology drives me to explore new tools and frameworks, contribute to open‑source, and continuously learn and grow.
 Outside of coding, I emjoy listening to music and playing video games.

 ##  Tech Stack